noblecloud/WeatherUnits/README.md

 each system that converts from one base unit to the other.

 - **SystemVariant:** A class that denotes is not the unit is not within the regular scale
 - **Synonym:** Denotes that a unit is the same as an already defined but uses another name.
 Synonym classes inherit their identically valued class
-- **UnitSystem:** Decorator that assigns the decorated class to _unitSystem of all child classes
+- **Dimension:** Decorator that assigns the decorated class to _unitSystem of all child classes
 - **BaseUnit:** Decorator to define the base unit for the system, this will be used for converting to the non-standard 'SystemVariant'
 - **Scale:** Uses the metaclass EnumMeta to define the scaling factors for a ScalingMeasurement class along with the multipliers for any SystemVariants and the base unit